Shahid718/Programming-Phase-field-in-Fortran/model_B/example/README.md

 * Fortran implementation
 * Finite difference codes

 The first part describes the phase-field model.
-Next part presents the numerical simulation method &mdash; finite difference.
+The Next part presents the numerical simulation method &mdash; finite difference.
 The third section demonstrates: How to implement the code, and what are the expected outputs?
 The following section explains the codes.

 # **Mathematical Model**